MatinNezami/ServerValidation/README.md

 `max` and `min` directive for size range upload file: `100K`, `10G` and more sizes

 You can insert multiple type `mime="svg, video"`
 Warning: you can't use float number in sizes, for example `1.5G`
+Tip: default `max` directive value is `10G`

 ## Tips